Purley Swimathon - 2018 FAQs

 How do I enter?

-Simple fill in the Entry Form (click here to download) and e-mail it back to our Swimathon organiser, Nina Guha, by the end of October 2017.
+Simple fill in the Entry Form (click here to download) and e-mail it back to our Swimathon organiser, Nina Guha, by the 31st of October 2017 (returning Teams) or the 30th of November 2017 (new Teams).

 Can I encourage new Teams to join Purley Rotary’s Swimathon?